 Use purchased or laboratory-prepared standard buffer solutions of pH values that bracket the expected sample pH range.
-Buffers with nominal values of 4.0, 7.0 and

-10.0 units will be appropriate for most situations.
+Buffers with nominal values of 4.0, 7.0 and 10.0 units will be appropriate for most situations.
 Do not use standards past their expiration dates.
+If month and year are listed as the expiration date the reagent is considered expired on the first day on the month listed.

 The field conductivity meters are calibrated according to the manufacturer's recommendations for conductivity.
-For complete details refer to the Operations Manual of the meter being used.
+For complete details refer to the Operations Manual of the meter being used and refer to Appendix D for a copy of the YSI Meter Calibration SOP.